grscheller/scheller-linux-archive/README.md

 # scheller-linux-archive
 My personal software development archive for Linux and Linux like environments.
 The primary purpose of this GitHub repo is to capture what I learn in a way that helps me stay up to speed on a topic.
-I maintain additional infrastructure so that this information may be of some marginal use to others.

 ## Linux Configuration & Administration:
 ### [linux info](linux/info/)